Last Updated on

 I need to travel by train in India but there are no tickets…

 If you are not willing to pay money and need to commute to short distance – take an unreserved class ticket.
-There are unlimited people, but that’s the way people travel without the seat.
+There are unlimited people, but that’s a solution for many people for lack of railway seat availability in India.
 Alternatively, try to take a general ticket for sleeper class at the station – for some trains it’s available.
 You will not get a seat, but at least you will reach a destination you want.

 If you have to travel a long distance, remember, there is a huge network of both state and private buses.
 Maybe check them out as well.
 They are almost always available even 1 day before the journey.

-What to take with you on your train journey?
+What to take with you on your train journey in India?

 It’s not a packing list question, but some items I found particularly useful during my train travels.